KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 # Website Options

-First priority was given to the national United Methodist Church's own web hosting platform (based on WordPress), followed by a web hosting platform (Ezekiel), which has a partnership with the national United Methodist Church.
+First priority was given to the national United Methodist Church's own web hosting platform (which is based on WordPress), followed by a web hosting platform (Ezekiel), which has a partnership with the national United Methodist Church.

 Three things made Ezekiel initially attractive:
 *